allegheny/cmpsc195sp12/source/syllabus.markdown

 # "What is my grade?"

-I am not going to tell you.

-"But why?," you ask.

-"It's simple," I say.

-You're an adult.
-You'll get feedback on each assignment you do. **You** can calculate your grade.
-That's **your** job.
-It is **not** my job to keep a running total for everyone in the course, and produce that number on-demand at any given time.

 I'll let you know where you stand before the add/drop period ends.
 If you're doing poorly, I'll send an APR.
-Other than that, if it is important to know what your grade is at every minute of the semester, *you can figure it out yourself.*
+Other than that, if it is important to know what your grade is at every minute of the semester, you can figure it out yourself.

 {% callout green %}
 I want every single one of you to earn an <strong>A</strong>.
 That said, I suggest you read the article <a href="http://www.forbes.com/sites/artcarden/2012/01/12/dear-student-i-dont-lie-awake-at-night-thinking-of-ways-to-ruin-your-life/">Dear Student: I don't lie awake at night thinking of ways to ruin your life</a>.
 {% endcallout %}

+# Supporting Your Needs

+Students with disabilities who believe they may need accommodations in this class are encouraged to contact Student Disability Services (SDS) at (814) 332-2898.
+SDS is part of the Learning Commons and is located in Pelletier Library.
+Please do this as soon as possible to ensure that such accommodations are implemented in a timely fashion.

+In short: we will work with you to the best of our ability to help you be a success in our course.

 # (Meta) Background Reading